PerfReviews/PerfReviews/content/blog/image-optimization/en.md

 ## Images on the web

 Images are a very important part of the web.
-Surely with the constant advance of technology and improvemenets in connectivity, in the future the content might be more video-based than image-based.
+Surely with the constant advance of technology and improvements in connectivity, in the future the content might be more video-based than image-based.
 No matter what, our goal of improving user's experience will remain.
 After all, that's what our work really is about.

 According to [HTTP Archive](http://httparchive.org/), 50% of the data transferred to load a web page are images (JPEG, PNG and GIF).
 In August 2019, images on mobile represented 911KB of the content loaded for the average 1.8MB site, and on desktop there were 1MB of images on an average site weighting 2MB.